Frequently Asked Questions

 Suffolk's Office of International Student Services can help you obtain form I-20 for an F-1 visa, or you qualify for a form DS-2019 under the J-1 program.
 Note, if you are seeking an F-1 or J-1 visa through Suffolk, you must attend the full time (day) program as those visa categories require full-time enrollment.

-No. You either the Law School Admission Test (LSAT) or the Graduate Record Exam (GRE).
+No. You either the Law School Admission Test (LSAT), the Graduate Record Exam (GRE), or the JD Next.

 All applicants must participate in the Credential Assembly Service (CAS) provided by the Law School Admission Council (LSAC) regardless of which standardized test is being taken.
 Through this service, Suffolk Law will automatically receive reportable LSAT scores and will consider those results in its review process.